DanWebb/jdown/readme.md

 [danwebb.co](https://danwebb.co) is built using jdown and [React Static](https://github.com/nozzle/react-static) so see the static.config.js file in the [websites github repo](https://github.com/DanWebb/danwebb.co) for a real world example.

+There is also an example built into React Static that you can use to quickly get up and running  [here](https://github.com/nozzle/react-static/tree/master/examples/markdown).

 ## License

 MIT